Friday 23rd September 2022

 Herefordshire is absolutely ideal for fruit production.

 We’ve got very good soil and just the right climate which helps us grow all sorts of soft fruits, including strawberries, raspberries, blueberries and blackberries – as well as blackcurrants.
-We’re at the peak of our production at this time of year, so the farm’s pretty busy at the moment.

 We start harvesting the fruit at about 5am every day.